This cajun cauliflower rice has all the perfectly spicy flavors of a Louisiana style cajun rice recipe, but without all the extra carbs.

 How many carbs in cauliflower rice?

-How many carbs are in cauliflower?
-Not nearly as many as you might suspect.
+If you're wondering how many carbs are in cauliflower, the answer is not nearly as many as you might suspect.
 Cauliflower is loaded with fiber, making it very low in net carbs.
 Not only is cauliflower a great low carb substitution for pasta, rice, and potato recipes, but it is also great for those with various different food allergies, or those with gluten allergies or celiac.
-Cauliflower is a staple in the low carb and keto world and is much lower in carbs than the traditional starchy foods it replaces in recipe.
+It's a staple in the low carb and keto world and is much lower in carbs than the traditional starchy foods it replaces in recipe.
 Cauliflower is considered to be a low starch vegetable and also low glycemic.
 Below you will find a break down of the carbs in cauliflower in the most popular variations.

-- carbs in 1 ounce cauliflower 1.4 net carbs
+- An ounce of cauliflower 1.4 net carbs

 But when I am at home and I am craving those classic creole and cajun flavors, I am always trying my best to recreate some of my favorite dishes into keto friendly versions, like this Muffuletta Chicken and New Orleans Style Briny Olive Salad.
 I even have a Chicken, Sausage, and Shrimp Keto Jambalaya recipe in my cookbook - Craveable Keto.

 If you are looking for a side dish with all the classic flavors of cajun dirty rice, but without all the carbs, look no further.
 This is amazing served alongside just about any protein, but among my favorites is this Cajun Whole Roasted Chicken.